-Drilling of the first well, Teremia 1000, in the EX-7 Periam block commenced in January 2017.
+• Drilling of the first well, Teremia 1000, in the EX-7 Periam block commenced in January 2017.
 The well targeted conventional oil and gas-bearing zones and was drilled to a total depth of approximately 2,500 meters, consisting of two primary and three secondary geological targets.
 In September 2017 NIS reported that testing of multiple intervals on the first well in EX-7 Periam block had been completed.
 In December 2017 NIS informed the Company that light oil was tested from two intervals within metamorphic basement with gross rates up to 363 bbls/day of fluid with water cuts up to 49% (maximum gross oil rate 177 bbls/day).
 In addition, a total of five intervals were individually tested in Miocene sandstones, four of which flowed gas at gross rates in the range 0.74 to 4.27 MMscfg/d.
 The fifth interval flowed minor quantities of gas and condensate.
-The Teremia 1000 well has been completed as a potential future oil producer.
-Drilling of an appraisal well on the Teremia-1000 structure is anticipated to commence late in the third quarter of 2018 (calendar).
-A decision regarding the commerciality of the oil accumulation is expected to be taken when the results of future appraisal wells are known.
-In addition, as flaring of gas in Romania is forbidden, any oil production will require a technical solution for the use of associated gas together with acquiring the necessary permits and approvals for the infrastructure and facilities.
-In May 2018 acquisition of a total program of 95 km of 2D seismic was completed.
-Construction of a drilling pad and access road for the drilling of an exploration well is currently underway with spudding anticipated early in the third quarter of 2018 (calendar).
+The Teremia 1000 well has been completed as a potential future oil producer and an experimental test production plan has now been approved by the government authorities with test production expected to commence in the second quarter of 2019 (calendar).